cloud-gov/cg-site/_docs/management/using-ssh.md

 > `cf push -u process -c "sleep 600" ... [your other push options]`

-This overrides the port health check with the `process` check, and sets the start comment to just `sleep`.
+This overrides the port health check with the `process` check, and sets the start command to just `sleep`.
 That will give you 10 minutes to `cf ssh` and inspect your container.

 ### Error messages